spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-product-offer-feature-overview.md

 {% endinfo_block %}

 ## Product offer structure
-To define visibility of a product offer on the Storefront, the following details are attached to the product offer entity:
+To define the visibility of a product offer on the Storefront, the following details are attached to the product offer entity:

 | OFFER PARAMETER      | DESCRIPTION           |
 | ------------------- | ----------------------------- |